leifan8440/minibot-wow/API.md

 Plays a specific sound WAV/MP3 file once.

+- `RunScript(name, script)`

+Runs a Lua script with a name by engine.

 - `SetCustomScript(name, script)`

-Add a custom script (indexed by name) that gets loaded side by side with the engine modules (Primary and Secondary).
+Adds a custom script (indexed by name) that gets loaded side by side with the engine modules (Primary and Secondary).
 Notice that such script also gets loaded in GLUE screen.

 [Back to Top](#custom-api)